Jason Paul Collum: Early life and education

 Collum was born in Brookfield, Wisconsin, and raised in Racine, Wisconsin.
 Collum claims he was a lonely child growing up and entertained himself by watching TV; at age 12 he began watching horror films and became obsessed with them.
 When he was a junior in high school, he used a camcorder and made his first short film called Dead Women Don’t Wear Shoes (1990).
 He graduated from the private Roman Catholic St. Catherine's High School in 1991, and graduated with a major in English from the University of Wisconsin–Parkside in 1996.
 He earned a post-baccalaureate degree in Early Childhood Education in 2014 from the University of Wisconsin - Milwaukee.

 Career

 After graduating from college, he moved to California, where he started writing full-length scripts.
 He developed contacts in the film industry after meeting Brinke Stevens, which led him to being introduced to J. R. Bookwalter and David DeCoteau.
 He worked with director David DeCoteau on the movies The Brotherhood I and II and Final Stab, and producer/writer J. R. Bookwalter on the film Hell Asylum and the TV show Bad Movie Police.
-His stay in California was short-lived, and he eventually moved back to Wisconsin, where he continued making movies.
+His stay in California was short, as within four years he was offered an editorial position at Femme Fatales and Cinefantastique magazines in Chicago.
+After the Chicago offices closed he eventually moved back to Wisconsin, where he continued making movies.

 Horror allows you to suspend reality.
 You get to tackle true subjects in otherworldly ways.
 Underlying psychological themes.
 I find it to be so much more creative.
 It’s also just how my brain is wired.